Sumner Stone

-Sumner Stone (born 9 June 1945 in Venice, Florida) is a typeface designer and graphic artist.
+Sumner Stone (born 9 June 1945) is a typeface designer and graphic artist.
 He notably designed ITC Stone while working for Adobe.
 A specimen of ITC Stone is shown at his personal website.

 Career

 Stone studied at Reed College, graduating with a degree in sociology in 1967, and earned an MA in Mathematics from Sonoma State University in 1977.
 After graduating from Reed, he took calligraphy lessons with Lloyd Reynolds.